pingcap/docs/sql/tidb-specific.md

 - Scope: SERVER
 - Default value: 0
-- This variable is used set whether to enable Streaming.
+- This variable is used to set whether to enable Streaming.

 ## Optimizer hint
 On the basis of MySQL’s `Optimizer Hint` Syntax, TiDB adds some proprietary `Hint` syntaxes.
 When using the `Hint` syntax, the TiDB optimizer will try to use the specific algorithm, which performs better than the default algorithm in some scenarios.